priamai/ctillm/README.md

 modal run --detach train
 ```

 4. Try the model from a completed training run.
-You can select a folder via `modal volume ls example-runs-vol`, and then specify the training folder with the `--run-folder` flag (something like `/runs/axo-2023-11-24-17-26-66e8`) for inference:
+You can select a folder via `modal volume ls mitre-runs-vol`, and then specify the training folder with the `--run-folder` flag (something like `/runs/axo-2023-11-24-17-26-66e8`) for inference:

 ```bash
 cd modal